NMRDfromMD/nmrdfrommd.github.io/docs/source/best-practices/best-practices.rst

 --------

 NMR relaxation measurements are sensitive to the finite-size effects that can occur with small simulation boxes :cite:`grivetNMRRelaxationParameters2005`.
+Small simulation boxes impose a cut-off to the maximum time of first return trajectory, :math:`\tau_\text{cut-off} \sim L^2 / D`, where :math:`L` is the box size and :math:`D` the diffusion coefficient.

 As an illustration, the NMR relaxation rate :math:`R_1` was measured for water with different number of molecules